 Only one line per competitor is allowed.

-Any cellular phone and radio communications (broadcasting and/or monitoring) during tournament hours, other than on a prescribed tournament frequency or in the case of emergency or for safety reasons is prohibited.
+Any cellular phone and radio communications (broadcasting and/or monitoring) during tournament hours, other than contact with tournament director, submitting Fish documentation, or in the case of emergency or for safety reasons is prohibited.

 Any magnified viewing device used to observe competitors is not allowed.
 Competing Press members must obtain permit to carry professional camera equipment.